Ep.14 RODENT BEHAVIOUR changed during quarantine?

 Covid has also raised the awareness of the benefits of pest control with customers along with the increasing professionalism of technicians – he congratulates CEPA on all they have done gaining recognition for the industry via the MoU (Memorandum of Understanding).

-Regarding rodent behavior, mice and run-through boxes had attracted his attention.
+Regarding rodent behaviour, mice and run-through boxes had attracted his attention.
 Peter explains that as a company they extensively use run-through boxes with double traps at each end where mice are usually captured on the second, inner trap, indicating they are entering at some speed.
-Some four weeks into lockdown, with far fewer humans around, mice were no longer scurrying around at such velocity and were being caught, and in larger numbers, on the first trap.
+Some four weeks into lockdown, with far less humans around, mice were no longer scurrying around at such velocity and were being caught, and in larger numbers, on the first trap.
 Mice activity had now reached the lowest level he had ever seen.

 As to the future use of smart technology, Peter explains how the use of the remote monitoring technology is now much easier, and also cheaper, so now equals the cost of traditional pest control.
 But on a practical level he is still learning how ‘smart’ and ‘traditional’ can work alongside each other.
 “Smart and traditional complement each other.”

-As to the future, asked how Covid is likely to affect the pest control industry, Peter recounts a recent discussion he had with a City investment analyst.
+As to the future, asked how Covid is likely to affect the pest control industry, Peter recounts a recent discussion he had had with a City investment analyst.
 Whilst several pest control clients are likely to suffer, they are still willing to spend money on pest control – so the industry as a whole is reasonably robust.
-With increased remote working, there will be more choice in the labor market and pest control may well become more attractive to the younger generation who can foresee a longer term career within this sector.
+With increased remote working, there will be more choice in the labour market and pest control may well become more attractive to the younger generation who can foresee a longer term career within this sector.